rmcong/DAFNet_TIP20/README.md

 ## Results:
 - Our results can be found in the file of ./DAFNet_result.zip
-- The results of thecomparison methods in our paper can be download from BaiduYun: https://pan.baidu.com/s/1R9fSkqoR2uJficHDxhIs4A (code: MVPL)
+- The results of the comparison methods in our paper can be download from BaiduYun: https://pan.baidu.com/s/1R9fSkqoR2uJficHDxhIs4A (code: MVPL)

 ## If you use our EORSSD dataste or the DAFNet_code, please cite our paper: